Neoregelia Bromeliad Live Plant – 4″ Pot – Vibrant Tropical Houseplant

 Frequently Asked Questions

-• Is this Bromeliad safe for pets?
-Bromeliads are generally considered non-toxic to pets, but it’s always best to keep plants out of reach to prevent accidental ingestion and ensure pet safety.
+• Q: Is this Bromeliad safe for pets?
+A: Bromeliads, including Neoregelia, are generally considered non-toxic to pets.
+However, it’s always a good practice to keep all houseplants out of the reach of curious pets to prevent accidental ingestion.

 Reviews